 Choosing the secondary printer/s

-Secondary printers can be non-intelligent printers and communicate with the lead intelligent printer via the router.
-Non-intelligent printers need to be connected via ethernet cable.
+Secondary printers can either be intelligent or non-intelligent printers and communicate with the lead intelligent printer via your router.

 Setting up my intelligent printer system

 Make sure you have everything you need for this setup